What do you say to the parents of a deceased baby? What would you say to the families of the 80 children who died on flight MH17 last week?

 “Paul, I would never say such an awful thing.”

-But you might if you have been taught that the kingdom of heaven belongs only to those who confess Jesus as Lord.
+But you might if you have been taught that heaven belongs only to those who confess Jesus as Lord.
 So what about babies, young children, the mentally handicapped, and the mute who confess nothing?
 Are they hell bound?

 4 reasons why babies go to heaven

-However, some of us have been fed religious mumbo-jumbo for so long that we doubt whether the kingdom really does belong to such as these.
+However, some of us have been fed so much religious mumbo-jumbo that we doubt whether the kingdom really does belong to such as these.

-To kill the doubt, we need to address four fictions, which are these: (1) God condemns sinners, (2) faith is a work, (3) children are known for their great faith, and (4) those who don’t get a chance to respond to the gospel are lost.
+To kill the doubt, let us address four fictions: (1) God condemns sinners, (2) faith is a work, (3) children are known for their great faith, and (4) those who don’t get a chance to respond to the gospel are lost.

 (i) No one is condemned on account of sin